oneapi-src/oneDAL/README.md

 ## License
 Intel DAAL is licensed under Apache License 2.0.

-## Online Documentation
+## Online Release Notes and Documentation
-You can find the latest Intel DAAL documentation on the [Intel(R) Data Analytics Acceleration Library Documentation](https://software.intel.com/en-us/intel-daal-support/documentation) web page.
+You can find What's New features per release on [Intel(R) DAAL Release Notes] (https://software.intel.com/en-us/articles/intel-daal-release-notes-and-new-features) web page and latest documentation on the [Intel(R) Data Analytics Acceleration Library Documentation](https://software.intel.com/en-us/intel-daal-support/documentation) web page.

 ## How to Contribute
 We welcome community contributions to Intel DAAL.
 If you have an idea how to improve the product:

-* Let us know about your proposal via [https://github.com/01org/daal/issues](https://github.com/01org/daal/issues) or [Intel(R) DAAL Forum](https://software.intel.com/en-us/forums/intel-data-analytics-acceleration-library)
+* Let us know about your proposal via [https://github.com/intel/daal/issues](https://github.com/intel/daal/issues) or [Intel(R) DAAL Forum](https://software.intel.com/en-us/forums/intel-data-analytics-acceleration-library)
 * Make sure you can build the product and run all the examples with your patch
 * In case of a larger feature, provide a relevant example
-* Submit a pull request at [https://github.com/01org/daal/pulls](https://github.com/01org/daal/pulls)
+* Submit a pull request at [https://github.com/intel/daal/pulls](https://github.com/intel/daal/pulls)

 We will review your contribution and, if any additional fixes or modifications are necessary, may give some feedback to guide you.
 When accepted, your pull request will be merged into our internal and GitHub* repositories.